-During the year an average of 75 employees were engaged in repair and maintenance work on council properties including schools and undertook an average 295 repairs per week.
-The section were also engaged on external fabric improvement work to some 5,000 houses.
+During the year an average of 85 employees were engaged in repair and maintenance work on council properties including schools and undertook an average 295 repairs per week.
+In addition, some 70 planned maintenance projects were completed.
+The section was also engaged on external fabric improvement work to some 5,000 houses.